VCCT-MAST5112-2025-G2/my-app/README.md

 save button: this allows you to  save the meals added Cancel button: this will cancel the dish that was added back button: this button allows the chef to go back incase they would like to see or change something.

+# Filter page
+This page will basically allow you to choose between starter, mains or deserts without having to view the whole menu

+# MenuApp
+This is where you will be able to add or remove dishes according to your choice

 # Actions on screens
 1) The app will run immediately showing the start odering button
 2) The start ordering button will take you to the next page which is the Homepage
 3) on top you will see the different catogories and where you will be able to add a new dish, and under that will you see the dishes as well as their descriptions and prices of the meals that already exist on the menu.
 4) After adding the dish you will be able to save it

 # Documentation
 <img width="424" height="374" alt="Screenshot 1" src="https://github.com/user-attachments/assets/d0efbb4f-5ff8-48fc-b956-4a3d0ca1d17f" />
 <img width="422" height="382" alt="Screenshot 2" src="https://github.com/user-attachments/assets/4bd40f59-2afc-4b2b-b606-03179b150cd2" />